Eiffel Tower (Paris, Texas)

 Texas's Eiffel Tower is a landmark in the city of Paris, Texas.
 The tower was constructed in 1993.
-It is a scale model of the Eiffel Tower in Paris, France; at 65 feet in height, it is roughly one-sixteenth of the height of the original.
+It is a rough scale model of the Eiffel Tower in Paris, France; at 65 ft in height, it is roughly one-sixteenth of the height of the original.
+It is located adjacent to the Love Civic Center and the Red River Valley Veterans Memorial in the southeastern part of the city.

 Background

-This replica was built in 1993, the same year as another one in the United States, the Eiffel Tower in Paris, Tennessee.
-Original plans made the construction five feet taller than the one in Tennessee and a cowboy hat added to the top, in a competitive spirit, made the total height 65 feet.
+It was built in 1993, three years later than the Eiffel Tower in Paris, Tennessee, which is an actual replica of the original Eiffel Tower.
+Original plans made the construction 5 ft taller than the one in Tennessee with a cowboy hat added to the top, in a competitive spirit, making the total height 65 ft.

 Description

 It was built by members of the local welders’ union.
 A shiny red cowboy hat was added to the top of the spindle in 1998.
 The tower has 27 thirty-watt LED lights which are programmed by color according to season (red and green at Christmas), and is also available for expectant parents to utilize the lights for gender reveals.